 If you freeze them, they will keep for longer (up to 1 month).

 Here are some tips when you want to freeze them.
 There are 3 stages where you can freeze gyoza:

 - The filling

 - Before frying

 If you decide to freeze the filling, you will need to divide it into individual portions for each gyoza.
 This can be quite time consuming, you will also need to store them on a tray and not touching (otherwise they'll stick together) which takes up a lot of freezer space.

 Once frozen, you can transfer them to a zip lock bag to free up space in your freezer, but all these steps are quite a lot of hassle.

 I only recommend this if you run out of wrappers and want to save the filling for next time.
-Try and use the filling in 2 months for the best results.
+Try and use the filling within 1 month.